dcm4che-dockerfiles/keycloak-quarkus/README.md

 #### `KC_BOOTSTRAP_ADMIN_PASSWORD_FILE`

-User's password to use to authenticate to the Keycloak master realm via file input (alternative to KEYCLOAK_PASSWORD).
+User's password to use to authenticate to the Keycloak master realm via file input (alternative to KC_BOOTSTRAP_ADMIN_PASSWORD).

 ### Configuring the external hostname and context path
 #### `KC_HOSTNAME`